Gravitational cat states as a resource for quantum information processing: Dynamics of gravcat state

-Let us consider a general classical decaying field of the type $\mu \exp[-\chi t]$ and replace it with the coupling constant $\lambda$ given in Eq. \eqref{rho-t}, i.e. $\lambda:=\mu \exp[-\chi t]$, where the parameter $\mu$ remains the coupling strength of the decaying field with the system while $\chi$ regulates the decay rate and $t$ is the time of the coupling \cite{rahmanAEJ}.
 Again, we employ the EW used in the previous section to evaluate entanglement decay caused by the current classical decaying field.
 The result obtained for the EW is the same as that given in Eq. \eqref{EW-reults}, but with

 In the following, we discuss the dynamics of entanglement in the gravcat state when subjected to a classical decaying field.

 In Fig. \ref{fig7}(a), the EW is primarily characterized by the decay parameter $\chi$.
 Initially, the state has the equal amount of entanglement even for the different values of $\chi$.
 However, with time, the decay becomes variant for the different values of $\chi$.
 It is interesting to notice that for the lower $\chi$ values, entanglement remains vanished for a longer time after the drop compared to that observed for the higher $\chi$ values.
 As seen for the higher $\chi$ values, entanglement faces a sudden death for a shorter time.
 Notably, $\chi=0.3$ is the most favorable situation for higher entanglement preservation.